-The ZEW Indicator of Economic Sentiment for Germany rose by 9.8 points from the previous month to -3.6 in March 2019, easily beating market expectations of -11.
-It was the highest reading since March last year, due to the possible delay in the Brexit process as well as the renewed hope for a deal on the UK’s withdrawal from the EU.
-Progress made in the negotiations between China and the US to end the ongoing trade war may also have contributed.
-Meanwhile, the assessment of the current economic situation dropped by 3.9 points to 11.1 in March.
-Zew Economic Sentiment Index in Germany averaged 22.22 from 1991 until 2019, reaching an all time high of 89.60 in January of 2000 and a record low of -63.90 in July of 2008.
+The ZEW Indicator of Economic Sentiment for Germany dropped by 5.2 points from the previous month's 13-month high to -2.1 in May 2019, missing market expectations of 5.0.
+Financial market experts continue to expect restrained economic growth in Germany for the next six months, while the most recent escalation in the trade dispute between the US and China again increases the uncertainty regarding German exports – a key factor for the growth of the gross domestic product.
+Meanwhile, the assessment of the economic situation in Germany has improved by 2.7 points, with the corresponding indicator climbing to a current reading of 8.2.
+Zew Economic Sentiment Index in Germany averaged 22.09 from 1991 until 2019, reaching an all time high of 89.60 in January of 2000 and a record low of -63.90 in July of 2008.